ManiVaultStudio/DevBundle/README.md

 * Use an [alternate config file with the `--cfg_file`](#useyourownconfigfile) option
 * Use either https (default) or ssh to clone the repo
 * Get prebuilt binaries
-* Set CMake variables (as per configuration) in the top-level CMakeLists.txt
+* Set CMake variables in the top-level CMakeLists.txt
+  * automatically added for a target as defined in the configuration
+  * manually appended by the user
 * Set debug and release environment paths if using prebuilt binaries
 * Protect against accidental deletion of changes to a local repo.
 Warns:
   ```